-LANSING, Mich. – Gov. Rick Snyder today announced the appointment of Laura Marcero, of Grosse Pointe Farms, to the Michigan Board of Osteopathic Medicine and Surgery.
+LANSING, Mich. - Gov. Rick Snyder today announced the appointment of David Walters, of Brighton, to the Michigan Board of Osteopathic Medicine and Surgery.

-The 11-member board assists the Michigan Department of Licensing and Regulatory Affairs with overseeing the practice of more than 8,200 osteopathic doctors.
+The 11-member board plays an advisory role, and assists the Michigan Department of Licensing and Regulatory Affairs with overseeing the practice of more than 8,200 osteopathic doctors.

-"Laura is committed to ensuring the health and well-being of Michiganders, and I appreciate her willingness to serve,” said Snyder.
+"David brings years of valuable experience to the board," said Snyder.
+"He is committed to ensuring the health and well-being of Michiganders, and I appreciate his willingness to serve."

-Marcero will serve the remainder of a four-year term expiring Dec.
-31, 2015.
-Her appointment is subject to the advice and consent of the Senate.
+Walters will serve a four-year term that expires Dec.
+31, 2016, and his appointment is subject to the advice and consent of the Senate.